reimersjan/resblogsive/README.md

 ## About

 **Resblogsive** is a responsive and clean blogging theme with a strong focus on readability.
 It puts your content first by adjusting the typography for every screen size and device.
+It utilizes HTML5 elements and CSS3 styling to present  the content in the most semantic and organized way.

+- Responsive and clean
+- Strong focus on readability
+- Valid HTML5 & CSS3
+- Free & Open-Source

 ## Installation